tishakbhavsar/cryptography_project/README.md

 **Confidentiality of chat messages.** Yes.
 AES-128-CBC under a key that only the two parties know.
 Anyone passively recording the wire sees `IV ‖ C ‖ T`, all of which look uniformly random.
 Without the encryption key, recovering $P$ requires breaking AES-128.

 **Integrity of chat messages.** Yes.
 The HMAC-SHA256 tag covers both the IV and the ciphertext, so any single-bit flip anywhere in the record causes the tag check to fail.
 The receiver aborts before decrypting; the tampered message is dropped.
-The `tamper_test.py` script demonstrates exactly this.

 **Authentication of the channel.** Yes.
 The handshake signs each ephemeral DH public key with the long-term ECDSA key, and the peer verifies with a public key it already trusts (from the manual key swap).
 A man-in-the-middle who tries to substitute their own ephemeral DH value can't produce a valid signature, so the handshake aborts.
 Once the handshake completes, both sides know they're talking to whoever owns the long-term ECDSA private keys they exchanged offline.